Citizens Police Academy

-The Citizens’ Police Academy is a one-day citizen engagement program that is designed to provide Atherton residents with first-hand information about how their Police Department works.
+The Citizens' Police Academy is a one-day citizen engagement program that is designed to provide Atherton residents with first-hand information about how their Police Department works.
 Training will be in an “academy setting” with a few hands-on exercises designed to give the participant a more realistic sense of what it’s like to work as a peace officer.
-Participation in the Academy requires a commitment of one full day and early evening (7:00 am – 7:00 pm).
-The Academy will occur on October 3, 2020, at the Holbrook Palmer Park Pavilion (150 Watkins Avenue).
-Breakfast, lunch and dinner will be provided for participants.
+Participation in the Academy requires a commitment of one full day and early evening (7:00 am – 5:00 pm).
+The Academy will occur on June 11, 2022 at the Police Department (80 Fair Oaks Lane).
+Food will be provided for participants.

 What is the Purpose of the Academy?

 Our objective is to put the resident in the shoes of an Atherton Police Department employee.
 Whether you’re learning what it’s like to field an emergency 9-1-1 call, collecting a fingerprint at the scene of a crime, or learning how to share your car with a furry 4 legged partner (K9), our goal is to give you a behind the scenes perspective about the policies, philosophies, and guiding principles of the Atherton Police Department.

 The instruction will be provided primarily by both sworn and non-sworn staff from the Atherton Police Department’s Patrol detail, Dispatch, Property and Evidence, K9, and Investigations.

 Participants will learn how community-oriented policing works; the basics of criminal investigations; how different types of crimes are processed from Dispatch to Doorstep to the DA.
 Partakers will also learn about CitizenRIMs and how to use it in their neighborhood, securing one’s home, and the use of security cameras in the community.